Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Bomb Rock Break"				"0"

+		// Give the Super Tank bullet immunity.
+		// 0: OFF
+		// 1: ON
+		"Bullet Immunity"				"0"

 		// The Super Tank has 1 out of this many chances to bury survivors.
 		// Minimum: 1
 		// Maximum: 99999